-- Repeated pacing when in the home, often accompanied by loud miaowing.
+- Repeated pacing when in the home, often accompanied by loud meowing

-You may notice your cat sits differently, her facial expression changes or she does odd little things.
+You may notice your cat sits differently, their facial expression changes or they exhibit strange behaviours.

-- Ears rotate backwards frequently (see image 2) or flatten downwards (see image 3)
+- Ears rotate backwards frequently or flatten downwards

-- Wide open eyes with very dilated pupils which makes her eyes look black (see image 4)
+- Wide open eyes with very dilated pupils which makes their eyes look black

 - Staring at the floor with a fixed, glazed expression